atbcb/ICTTestingBaseline/docs/18AudioTranscript.md

 * If any of the above checks fail, SC 1.4.2 and this baseline fail.

 ## Selector (Identify Content) for 1.3.3
 Instructions provided for understanding and operating content.
+References to short sounds used to notify the user, such as confirmation beeps and error notifications, are included in this requirement.

 ### Tests for SC 1.3.3
 1. Check that instructions do not rely soley on sounds or audible cues.